 Hospital-grade pump: These pumps typically have heavy-duty motors.
 They’re designed for several people to use at the same time.
 They often offer a higher level of suction and are more efficient than some of their less innovative competitors.
 Many major breast pump brands offer hospital-grade models, but a family would rarely need one for at-home use.

-Wearable breast pump: A wearable breast pump, also known as a cordless or wireless breast pump, is a type of breast pump that you can wear in your bra and that doesn’t require being connected to cords.
+Wearable breast pump: A wearable breast pump, also known as a cordless or wireless breast pump, is a type of breast pump you can wear in your bra.
+It doesn’t require being connected to cords.

 Hand expression: This is the process of manually extracting milk from your breasts without a pump.
-You can do this by forming the letter “c” with your hand around one breast and gently squeezing from the outer breasts towards the nipple.
-Though not a popular way to pump, it’s a useful skill to have and certainly an option when you need it.
+You can do this by forming the letter “C” with your hand around one breast and gently squeezing from the outer breasts toward the nipple.
+Though not a popular way to pump, it’s a useful skill and certainly an option when you need it.

 Used breast pumps